ESCAPE FROM NEW YORK

 But then a jet is detected on radar, approaching restricted airspace.
 Prison chief Bob Hauk (Lee Van Cleef: IT CONQUERED THE WORLD) is called in just as they realize the plane is Air Force One.
 The president's plane has been hijacked by a terrorist.

 This terrorist-disguised-as-a-stewardess (Nancy Stephens: HALLOWEEN II, HALLOWEEN H20) is spouting moronic Marxist rhetoric (redundant, I know) as she steers Air Force One to its doom.
-The President (Donald Pleasance: 1984, THX-1138, DRACULA [1979], HALLOWEEN [2, 4, 5, and 6], PRINCE OF DARKNESS) handcuffs a briefcase to his wrist, says a few quick goodbyes to his staff and hops in a tough little ball called "The Pod", guaranteeing his survival (Mini-science moment: that would NOT work).
+The President (Donald Pleasance: 1984, THX-1138, DRACULA [1979], HALLOWEEN, HALLOWEEN II, [4, 5, and 6], PHENOMENA, PRINCE OF DARKNESS) handcuffs a briefcase to his wrist, says a few quick goodbyes to his staff and hops in a tough little ball called "The Pod", guaranteeing his survival (Mini-science moment: that would NOT work1).

 Houk flies into action and leads a two helo squad into the prison to rescue the president.
 Too late.
 A bizarre inmate named Romero (Frank Doubleday: NOMADS, DOLLMAN) greets them with the words, "If you touch me, he dies.
 If you're not in the air in 30 seconds, he dies.
 If you come back in, he dies."
 Then he provides gruesome proof that yes, they really do have the president as a hostage.